Alba Mineral Resources (LON:ALBA) Trading Up 13.3% – Here’s Why

-The stock has a 50 day moving average price of GBX 0.02 and a two-hundred day moving average price of GBX 0.03.
-The company has a debt-to-equity ratio of 0.05, a quick ratio of 3.70 and a current ratio of 0.75.
+The stock has a fifty day moving average of GBX 0.02 and a two-hundred day moving average of GBX 0.03.
+The company has a debt-to-equity ratio of 0.05, a current ratio of 0.75 and a quick ratio of 3.70.

 Alba Mineral Resources Company Profile